About

 Dip Tchg., B Ed.,Dip Drama

 A trained primary school teacher, Fiona taught at Bailey Road School before deciding to devote her full time to HCYT.
 For many years Fiona was Deputy Principal for HCYT.
-In this role she was responsible for tutor training and supervision as well as teaching and administration roles.
+In this role she was responsible for tutor training and supervision as well as teaching, directing and administration roles.
 In 2004 she was appointed Principal of the organisation.
-After 34 years of service to HCYT.
-Fiona is well equipped for her role of Principal.
+After 40 years of service to HCYT Fiona is well equipped for her role of Principal.

 Bachelor of Performing and Screen Arts

 Michelle came through HCYT's classes herself as a child and young adult.
+She extended her interested in performance, attending Unitec's School of Performing and Screen Arts.
 She has been our Stage Manager for many years and in 2018 began tutoring for us.
-In 2019 Michelle joined our permanent staff.
-Michelle's job involves teaching and administrative tasks.
+In 2019 Michelle joined our permanent staff and in 2026 became our Deputy Principal.
+Michelle's job involves teaching, directing and administrative tasks.

 Our History